nodejs/node-chakracore/README.md

 ### Building Node-ChakraCore

-Node-ChakraCore can be build on Windows, Linux and Mac OS.
+Node-ChakraCore can be built on Windows, Linux, and macOS.

 If you are looking to build this yourself, here's what you will need.